Solutions Engineering, Integrations & Full-Stack Development

 See the work before we talk.

 Marketplace search build A client build example for marketplace search where users describe what they want in plain language.
-Live RAG demo Ask Stripe docs a question and see a grounded answer from retrieved context.
-Automation insights Short guides on AI search, lead routing, invoice automation, and build-vs-buy decisions.
+Live RAG demo Ask Stripe docs a question and see scoped retrieval, citations, and a bounded answer.
+Systems notes Short guides on AI search, lead routing, invoice workflows, and build-vs-buy decisions.

 Simple next step Send one workflow.
-I will tell you if it is worth automating and what it would take.
+I will tell you whether it needs software, search, or no build.

 RETRIEVAL DEMO